Rosita Fornés

 2001: At Dusk.
 Directed by Tomás Piard (Cuba).

-2002: Los Zafiros, music from the edge of time (documentary), as herself (Cuba-United States).
+2002: Los Zafiros, music from the edge of time (documentary), as itself (Cuba-United States).

-In 2001, he was awarded the National Theater Prize (Havana), alongside María de los Ángeles Santana.
+In 2001, he was awarded the National Theater Prize (Havana), along with María de los Ángeles Santana.
 Additionally, he received the National Television Prize (2003) and the National Music Prize (2005).

 In February 2011, Don Juan Carlos I, King of Spain, awarded him the Order of Civil Merit.

-On April 2, 2019, a tribute was held in the García Lorca hall of the Gran Teatro de La Habana to honor her 80 years of artistic life, and to celebrate her 96 years of life.
-Following this, the star decided to settle in Miami, citing health reasons.
+On April 2, 2019, a tribute was held for her in the García Lorca hall of the Gran Teatro de La Habana to honor her 80 years in the artistic field, and to celebrate her 96 years of life.
+After this, the star decided to settle in Miami, citing health reasons.